What are your current and future needs?

 "It's best to avoid undertaking major renovations if you intend to sell straightaway.
 Focus on non-structural areas that are less expensive, but will have the biggest impact.
 Make sure you’re maximising the flow and benefit of the house."

 If you’re renovating with a view to your needs beyond the next two to five years, more sizeable undertakings might be more appropriate.
 Either way, talking to professionals and weighing up your budget are the best places to start.
-We’ve also got plenty of tips on how to finance a home renovation, big or small.
+We’ve also got plenty of tips on how to finance a home renovation.

 How much should you spend?